Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 * Allow users to interactively add a rating to the products.
 * Add a sale and deals section and have the first products a customer see be items on sale.
 * Add a wishlist so users can add products which they would like to buy in the future to.
-* Add a related products section where users can see simmilar products to the one they are currently viewing.
+* Add a related products section where users can see similar products to the one they are currently viewing.

+## Marketing

+A Facebook page was created to help generate business for the site and to raise awareness of the brand.

+Using organic social media will be a key way in developing the business.
+The aim is to have a presence on other social media sites such as Twitter, Instagram and LinkedIn as these are the main social media channels young adult men would use.

+Using paid social media will also be a key target as focussing on advertising to users who have already visited the site will increase revenue.
+This can cost a significant amount but, when used correctly and intentionally, in the long term it will produce good results.

+Email marketing will be a key part in increasing website traffic where The newsletter sign-up is the first stage of retrieving emails.

+Using paid adverts such as Google ads will not initially be a priority due to the cost but will be in the future.